ramirlm/autocomplete-api/server/README.md

 In case of a missing field, the application will return a `404` error with an `error` message

 ### Storing a Book
-Run the following POST requisiton to the Server will store a Book:
+Once the application is running, you may execute the following POST requisiton to the Server to store a Book:
 ```sh
 $ curl -d '{"title":"TITLE_VALUE", "author":"AUTHOR_VALUE", "year": "YEAR_VALUE"}' -H "Content-Type: application/json" -X POST http://localhost:3333/books
 ```